I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmt_createhwqueue.md

 ## Members

+`hHwContext`

+Handle to the hardware context the queue is associated with.

 `Flags`

 Hardware queue creation flags.

-`hHwContext`

-Handle to the hardware context the queue is associated with.
+`PrivateDriverDataSize`

+Size of private driver data.

+`pPrivateDriverData`

+Private driver data.

 `hHwQueue`